PagerDuty/blender/README.md

 end
 ```

-If a task does not declare its own memebers (i.e. target hosts), global members
+If a task does not declare its own members (i.e. target hosts), global members
 (host1, host2 and host3) will be assumed.
 A blender script can have multiple
 tasks of differenet types.